ITNovice24/wage-calculator/project1/README.md

 ![Calculator](calculator.jpg)
 ## **What it does**
  Calculates hourly wages for the week by taking a user input.
-The script will also account for overtime. :dollar:
+The script will also account for overtime :dollar:

 ---
 ## **Instructions**